enso-org/enso/doc/design/runtime/runtime.md

   4. The trace is optimised, including CSE, dead-code elimination, escape analysis, heavy inlining and constant folding.
   5. The compiled trace is executed until a guard fails, forcing deoptimisation.
+= A description of how this tracing functionality can be used to provide useful compiler-wide logging.
 -->

 ### 3 - Concurrency